francheska-guzman/credit-report/readme.md

 ## <a id="compatibility">Cross-browser compatibility</a>

-This site has been tested in the following browsers:
+This site has been tested in the following browsers: Google Chrome, Firefox, and Safari.

-Chrome – Version 59.0.3071.115

-Firefox – Version 54.0.1

-Safari – Version 9.1.2

 ## <a name="deployment">See the project</a>